replayio/docs/content/2. test-suites/cypress/configuration.md

 ::

 ::callout{icon="i-heroicons-light-bulb"}
 This mode is mostly used for diagnosing problems with integration of Replay into your test run.
-Due to the number of runs (currently 38), we don’t recommend using the `--level full{:bash}` flag for standard test runs.
-Be sure to limit using this mode to a specific spec file that is failing by usiing `--spec [path to spec]{:bash}`.
+Due to the number of runs (currently 38), we don’t recommend using the `--level full`{language=shell} flag for standard test runs.
+Be sure to limit using this mode to a specific spec file that is failing by usiing `--spec [path to spec]`{language=shell}.
 ::

 ## Recording strategies